 “Knowledge is power,” says J. Jeffrey Inman, Associate Dean for Research and Faculty at Pitt Business.
 “This program will help executives to analyze current data sets to solve complex organizational business problems.”

 Accredited by the Association to Advance Collegiate Schools of Business, Katz delivers well-established executive MBA programs that are ranked among the best by Financial Times and Forbes.
 The school has also been ranked among the nation’s best online MBA programs.
 Additionally, the Katz MBA program ranked No. 1 in “Years to Pay Back” among all U.S. universities in 2019 by Forbes and No. 6 in the world and No. 5 in the U.S. for salary percent increases in 2021 by The Economist.

-The Katz Executive DBA program follows the “Hyflex” model, which provides face-to-face classes that are also placed online in both synchronous and asynchronous modes simultaneously.
+The Katz Executive DBA program, which is an Associate Academic Member of the Executive Doctorate of Business Administration Council, follows the “Hyflex” model, which provides face-to-face classes that are also placed online in both synchronous and asynchronous modes simultaneously.

 “This model was extremely successful at the University of Pittsburgh and we intend to make it the only Executive DBA program accessible to students worldwide regardless of travel and/or visa restrictions,” says Inman.

 Comprised of 72 credits, the program includes practicum research project coursework, enabling time that students spend in the program to contribute to their firm; and an immersive residency, enabling student-to-student and faculty interactions.